rawanakhalid64/ChessGame/README.md

 `` What is the beginning of eternity, the end of time and space, the beginning of every end and the end of every race?  ``

-# Chezz Chess
+# Chess Game

-### Chezz chess is a multiplayer 5 minutes  chess game made using Socket.IO
+### Chess is a multiplayer 5 minutes  chess game made using Socket.IO

 ## How to run it ?